A long road to recovery.

 During their recovery period, the patients struggle with the following symptoms which hamper their driving ability.

-Currently, the market has outdated hardware tools which lack digital components.
+Currently, the market has outdated hardware tools that lack digital components.
 Moreover, these tools

 do not support personalization according to the patient's recovery plan or any integration for therapist